lammps/lammps/doc/src/comm_modify.rst

 cutoffs are determined per atom collections, a collection specifier is needed and cutoff for one or multiple collections can be extended.
 Also ranges of collections using the usual asterisk notation can be given.
+Collections are indexed from 0 to N-1 where N is the total number of collections.
 Note that the arguments for *cutoff/multi* are parsed right before each simulation to account for potential changes in the number of collections.
 Custom cutoffs are preserved between runs but if collections are redefined,